noahtadd/NmapScanner/README.md

-# Python3-NmapScanner
+# NmapScanner w/ Python
-simple network scanner built with Python 3 and Nmap.
+A simple network scanner built with Python and Nmap.